Blackjack Charts for Basic Strategy and Perfect Play

 Blackjack is a negative expectancy game, meaning you will lose money over time as the casino has an edge over you.
 If you want to lower that edge, then your best bet are the different blackjack charts found below.

 The house edge in Blackjack is 8%.
-If you're an active player that number will add up over time.
+If you’re an active player that number will add up over time.
 The best (and only correct) mathematical strategy for achieving optimal play is to use a blackjack chart.
-It can reduce your disadvantage to as little as 0.2%.
+It can reduce your disadvantage by as little as 0.2%.

 Example not using a chart: Alfred is a recreational player who doesn’t make use of a strategy.
 If he wagers €10.000, he is expected to lose €800.

 Example using a chart: Nicholas plays with a goal, aiming to achieve perfect play by using a blackjack chart.
 If he wagers €10.000, his expected loss can be as little as €20.

 Question is, which one of these players are you?

 In this guide, you will be shown two different charts, both of which are built around games using 4 to 8 decks.
 The first blackjack chart takes into account what to do when the dealer stands on soft 17, and the other which you’ll find at the bottom of this guide takes into account what you should do when the dealer hits on soft 17.